jorzel/hashnode/clbtu0tru000708mb9fdj6le8.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671094073249/G0QU4FyuV.png align="center")

 The above table shows us that our team can be independent in project development and deliver a system from end to end.
-Nevertheless, if we find that some fields are unaddressed (visually - the whole raw will be RED), we must add somebody to the team (easier said than done, I know) or make it up that the team is not autonomous and must rely on external resources.
+Nevertheless, if we find that some fields are unaddressed (visually - the whole raw will be RED), we must add somebody to the team (easier said than done, I know) or make it up that the team is not autonomous and must rely on external resources.**i**

-## Team size
+## **Optimal size**

 Team size is also an important factor to consider when organizing a software development team.
 A team that is too large may be difficult to manage and coordinate, while a team that is too small may not have the resources or expertise to complete the project.